wp-plugins/bulletproof-security/readme.txt

 * Lithuanian by <a href="http://www.Host1Free.com" title="Lithuanian Language Translation by Vincent G from Host1Free.com" target="_blank">Vincent G from Host1Free.com</a>
 * Filipino/Tagalog by <a href="http://pointen.dk/" title="Filipino/Tagalog Language Translation by pointen.dk" target="_blank">pointen.dk</a>
 * Russian by EyeFinity
-* If you would like to translate the BPS plugin to your language see this <a href="http://www.ait-pro.com/aitpro-blog/4074/wordpress-tips-tricks-fixes/wordpress-plugin-language-translation-tutorial-translating-a-wordpress-plugin-using-poedit/" title="BPS Plugin Language Translation Tutorial" rel="nofollow" target="_blank">BPS Plugin Language Translation Tutorial</a>.
+* If you would like to translate the BulletProof Security plugin to your language see this <a href="http://www.ait-pro.com/aitpro-blog/4074/wordpress-tips-tricks-fixes/wordpress-plugin-language-translation-tutorial-translating-a-wordpress-plugin-using-poedit/" title="BulletProof Security Plugin Language Translation Tutorial" rel="nofollow" target="_blank">BulletProof Security Plugin Language Translation Tutorial</a>.
 Please include a link to your website so that we can add it here.
 Thank you.
 * Tip: If you use the Google Chrome Browser you can right mouse click in plugin pages and then click on Translate to...
 To translate plugin text into your Language.

 = BulletProof Security Bonus Custom Code =